VirtualMetric/virtualmetric-docs/docs/docu/overview.md

 # Overview

-**VirtualMetric Director** is a tool for creating **routes** between sources and targets.
-The sources can be devices, networks, and pipelines, and the targets can be the CLI, files, and other pipelines.
+**VirtualMetric Director** is a tool for creating **routing pipelines** between sources and targets.
+The sources can be devices, networks, and pipelines, and the targets can be the **CLI**, files, and other pipelines.